 APIs.
 The beautiful three-letter-word that is music to any developer’s ears.
-Make sure whatever you’re building has one, because there are use cases for the product that you have never thought about.
+Make sure whatever you’re building has one, because there are Applications for the product that you have never thought about.
 The true power of the Internet of Things isn’t the one-to-one interactions between your device and that cloud service you manage.
 It’s the interactions between your device and all the other devices!

 Whenever it is possible, and safe, to allow a user to connect, control, and read information from your device, make sure that can happen.
 Your users will thank you.